webknit/Front-End-Developer-Guidelines/README.md

 ```

 ### Internet Explorer
 As previously mentioned we support IE 8 and above.
 We may go lower than that, depending on the client.
+IE9 is(generally) ok to develop for, but IE8 and below can be troublesome.
+Here are some things that should be kept in mind:

+- IE8 and lower won’t understand some things such as some CSS, CSS3 and media queries.
+- Depending on the client requirements we might need a separate set of styles for IE such as a “fixed” container.
+These styles should only be loaded when a user needs it (conditional HTML comments).

+As previously outlined in the document it is very difficult to make IE8 and lower look the same as more modern browsers.
+It’s our duty to ensure the client and project managers are aware of this.
+Most things can be achieved but it means extra work and therefore we need to be allocated more time.
+Be sure to check with the client how thorough the support needs to be.